German shepherds are a very popular breed, and it’s easy to understand their appeal.

-What to Look For in High-Quality Dog Foods
+What to Look For in a High-Quality Dog Food

 Before discussing the specific characteristics that are desirable in a German shepherd food, it is important to outline some of the ingredients and traits that characterize all high-quality dog foods and are desirable when selecting a food for any breed.

-Select dog foods made in the USA, Canada, Western Europe, Australia and New Zealand, as foods made in these countries are usually subject to stricter food safety protocols than those made in other places.
+Select dog foods made in the USA, Canada, Western Europe, Australia and New Zealand, as dog food made in these countries are usually subject to stricter dog food safety protocols than those made in other places.
 By purchasing foods from these “western” countries, you’re less likely to see it show up on a recall list or make your dog ill.

 Look for a high-quality protein as the first listed ingredient.
-A few high-quality foods list a carbohydrate as the first ingredient, but most of the best foods feature a whole-protein source first.
+A few high-quality dog foods list a carbohydrate as the first ingredient, but most of the best dog foods for German shepherds feature a whole-protein source first.

-It’s always a good idea to avoid foods with unnecessary and potentially harmful additives, such as artificial colors and flavors, but it is especially important to avoid feeding such foods to breeds prone to food allergies and intolerances, such as German shepherds.
+It’s always a good idea to avoid dog food with unnecessary and potentially harmful additives, such as artificial colors and flavors, but it is especially important to avoid feeding such foods to breeds prone to food allergies and intolerances, such as German shepherds.

 Byproducts are less desirable than meat-meals, but they are not necessarily a deal-breaker.
 They should, however, always identify the species from which the byproduct was derived, rather than simply labelling the ingredient as “animal byproduct.”
 Unidentified byproducts should be completely avoided.

-In addition to selecting a product that possesses the characteristics you’d want in any good dog food, there are a few additional factors you should consider when purchasing food for your German shepherd.
+In addition to selecting a product that possesses the characteristics you’d want in any good dog food, there are a few additional factors you should consider when purchasing the very best dog food for German shepherds.
 This will help you address the specific needs of your dog.

-Some of the most important things to look for in a food include:
+Some of the most important things to look for in a dog food for German shepherds include:

 - Because German shepherds may develop osteoarthritis and other joint maladies, you should look for products containing glucosamine and chondroitin, which may help treat or prevent such problems.

-- Omega-3 and Omega-6 fatty acids are valuable additions to your German shepherd’s diet, as they are believed to help promote joint health and good coat condition, as well as reduce inflammatory responses by the body.
+- Omega-3 and Omega-6 fatty acids are valuable additions to your German shepherd’s diet, as they are believed to help promote joint health, maintain good coat condition, as well as reduce inflammatory responses by the body.

-- Foods that include probiotics may be able to help soothe your German shepherd’s digestive system and improve its function.
+- Dog foods that include probiotics may be able to help soothe your German shepherd’s digestive system and improve its function.
 This is especially important given the breed’s frequent gastrointestinal issues.

 - To help further avoid digestive problems, it is wise to provide your pup with a food that your dog seems to digest well.
 Unfortunately, you’ll never know how a given food will affect your dog until you try it.
 However, it may be helpful to seek out ingredients most dogs digest well – such as lamb and rice – at the outset.